datenshicommunity/website-docs/en/pp_limiter_en.md

 # How to remove the limiter?

 1. You need to join our [Discord Server](https://link.troke.id/datenshi)
-2. Link your datenshi account with your discord account using our [Bot](https://osu.troke.id/discordtokens)
+2. Link your datenshi account with your discord account using our [Bot](https://osu.troke.id/discordtokens).
+If you already linked, you can skip this step.
 3. Go to the channels `#issues-help`, **only this channel**.
 Post your [screenshot](https://cdn.discordapp.com/attachments/698597147553169429/816492708356423680/screenshot308.jpg) and mention (one of) our **Moderators** or **Community Manager** for whitelist inquiry.
 Any inquiries done outside the channel will ignored.

 ## Things to note